AmanNegi/FreshNest/README.md

 ## License 🛡️

+> We believe the AGPLv3 best supports our commitment to open-source development and fosters a collaborative atmosphere where everyone can contribute and benefit from the project's growth.

 Distributed under the AGPLv3 License.
 See [`LICENSE.md`](./LICENSE) for more information.

 We've chosen to license this project under the **GNU Affero General Public License version 3 (AGPLv3)** to promote open-source development and collaboration.
 Here are the key reasons for this decision: